 Your computer might be equipped with a Global Positioning System (GPS) device.
 GPS satellites deliver location, speed, and direction information to GPS-equipped systems.

 To enable GPS, be sure that location is enabled under the Windows privacy setting.

-- 1. Type location in the taskbar search box, and then select Location privacy settings. - 2.
-Follow the on-screen instructions for using location settings.
+- 1. Select the Search icon in the taskbar, type location in the search box, and then select Location privacy settings.
+Make sure that location services are enabled. - 2.
+Enable the location settings, if they are not already enabled.